heroku/einstein-vision-node/README.md

-# Salesforce Predictive Vision Service Image Identifier Demo App
+# Salesforce Predictive Vision Service<br/>Image Identifier demo

-This Node.js sample app uses the Predictive Vision Service add-on and enables you to send an image into an existing model and get a prediction back.
-Click this link to learn more about the [Salesforce Predictive Vision Service](http://docs.metamind.io/docs/what-is-the-predictive-vision-service).
-Click the Deploy to Heroku button below to deploy this app to Heroku and create a new Predictive Services account.
+This Node.js sample app lets you upload an image to get predictions from the [Salesforce Predictive Vision Service](http://docs.metamind.io/docs/what-is-the-predictive-vision-service) [PVS] using the [Add-on](https://elements.heroku.com/addons/predictive-services).

+When deploying this app, a new PVS add-on will be created which includes a Predictive Services account.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/heroku/pvs-node/tree/use-addon)